Buying and fitting a cycling helmet

 Home » Insight Zone » Bike & kit

-Safe: Make sure your helmet has passed either the US Snell B90/B95 standard or European standard CE mark test.
-This can be found on a label inside the helmet with the relevant markings.
+Check the quality: Make sure your helmet has passed either the US Snell B90/B95 standard or European standard CE mark test.
+Again, look for the relevant logo on the sticker or embossed onto the body of the helmet – and be sure to check kids’ helmets, too.

-EPS liner: The bulk of the helmet that crumples and deforms to absorb the shock of impact.
-Usually made of expanded polystyrene, some more expensive helmets now also have a skeleton inside, often made of carbon fibre.
+Crash replacement: The EPS (expanded polystyrene) layer forms the bulk of the helmet and is the part that crumples and deforms to absorb the shock of impact.
+Or perhaps your helmet has a skeleton inside, usually made of carbon fibre.
 Because of the sacrificial nature of this part of a helmet, you should always discard a helmet after a significant crash and closely inspect it after any impact.

-Carapace: The shiny outer shell is not just there to look pretty.
+Sticking to the shell?
+The shiny outer shell (called a carapace) is not just there to look pretty.
 It protects the EPS liner and ensures in the event of an accident, it slides along the roads rather than suddenly jarring to a halt.

 ABOUT THIS SECTION